 Make sure you take a rain coat and clothes designed for the cloud forests!
 Read my list of clothes to wear in the rainforest here.

-See Hummingbirds at the Hummingbird Garden in Selvatura
+Hummingbird Garden in Selvatura

 The Hummingbird Garden at Selvatura gets you up close and personal to an incredible number of hummingbirds of all sizes and colours, each one more beautiful than the last.
 It’s a fascinating sight to watch them flap their wings with incredible speed, and to hear them whizz past your ears as they fly around the garden.